theDe-bugger/trayd-oa/README.md

 # Job Management API

 A RESTful API built with Flask for managing construction jobs and workers.
 This API provides comprehensive job and worker management capabilities with advanced querying, relationships, and performance features.
+This was made by Jaimil for Trayd.
+It is also deployed on PythonAnywhere as a production server on the following URL: `https://thedebugger46.pythonanywhere.com`.

 ## Setup Instructions